UQ-RCC/pitschi-docs/faq.md

 # What is the difference between Clowder, 4ceed and Pitschi?

-**Clowder** is a customizable and scalable data management framework to support any data format and multiple research domains.
+**[Clowder](https://clowderframework.org/)** is a customizable and scalable data management framework to support any data format and multiple research domains.

-**4ceed** is an instance of Clowder, that focuses on material sciences.
+**[4ceed](https://4ceed.github.io/)** is an instance of Clowder, that focuses on material sciences.

-**Pitschi** is also an instance of Clowder, customised for UQ infrastructure.
+**[Pitschi](https://uq-rcc.github.io/pitschi-docs)** is also an instance of Clowder, customised for UQ infrastructure.
 Pitschi also consists of components to capture data from the instrument computer.

-# How PPMS and Pitschi behave in these scenarios
+# How do PPMS and Pitschi behave in these scenarios ?
 1)

   Client A is booked in PPMS from 9am to 11am.